cms-PdmV/OSManagement/cvmfs/README.md

-# CVMFS Filesystem Checker
+# CernVM Filesystem Checker

-Tool to check if CERN CVMFS is properly mounted and remount the filesystem in case of errors.
+Tool to check if Cern VM filesystem is properly mounted and remount the filesystem in case of errors.